-The selected option jumpers -- C = 2- or 3-Digit Game Clock
+The selected option jumpers -- none (supports a 4-digit Game Clock)

 This information is important for diagnostics, and you can get back to this splash screen by pressing [NEW GAME] [1] [ENTER] on the keypad.
 If you see something different on your display, either this is the wrong owner's handbook for you or your console is not configured to the expected standard.